mehmetgoren/feniks/README.md

 # Feniks - A computer based NVR with AI capabilities
 * Connect any source FFmpeg supports and start streaming with low latency.
 * Record your streams 7/24.
-* Detects 80 different objects, recognizes human faces and car plates.
+* Detect 80 different objects, recognizes human faces and car plates.
-* Query your detection data fast and easy
+* Query your detection data fast and easy.
 * If you want more, develop your own custom AI service and easily integrate with Feniks.